Banandy-w/Selenium-Python-Tests/README.md

-# Learning Automation with Selenium Python
+# Creating test suites with automation
 Mainly this project is to get an understanding of automation to improve my skillset as a QA Engineer

 ## Summary